Daramfon10/azhpc-guest-monitoring/docs/azure-managed-prometheus-vms.md

 ## Author Azure Monitor Policy

+This section walks you through creating an Azure Policy that automatically installs the Azure Monitor Agent (AMA) on your HPC VMs/VMSS instances and associates them with the Data Collection Rule (DCR) you created earlier.
+This ensures that all the nodes created in your scale set are consistently onboarded for metric collection.

 1. Go to [Portal](https://portal.azure.com) → Policy → Definitions → Policy Definition
 ![Alt text](../assets/policy-definition.png)
 2. Select the subscription, enter a policy name (for example, “Deploy Azure Monitor Agent and Associate Data Collection Rules with HPC VMs”), then paste the [Policy JSON](../scripts/vm-vmss/policy/sample-policy.json) into the policy rule section and save.